-As food from glyphosate-tolerant lucerne J101 and J163 has been found to be as safe as food from other varieties of lucerne, option 1 is likely to be inconsistent with Australia and New Zealand's WTO obligations.
-This option would also offer very little benefit to those consumers wishing to avoid GM foods, as foods derived from lucerne (e.g. alfalfa sprouts) are generally produced locally and so would not be GM.
+Option 2 is the preferred option as glyphosate-tolerant lucerne J101 and J163 has been found to be safe for human consumption.
+This option is also unlikely to disadvantage those consumers wishing to avoid GM foods, as foods derived from lucerne (e.g. alfalfa sprouts) are generally produced locally and so would not be GM.